Kabuswe/Cloud-Web-Scraping/README.md

 - **Docker container platform:** this platform we'll allow us to containerize our web scraper in a well defined environment with all necessary dependencies.
 This action allows our web scraper to work on any given platform that supports docker containers.
 In our example our docker container will be used by the *ibm cloud functions service*.
 - **Github:** we'll use Github for version control and also to link to our docker container.
 Linking our docker container to a github repository containing our web scraper will automatically initiate a new build for our docker container image.
 The new image will carry all changes made to the repository's content.
 - **Cloud phantomjs platform:** this platform will help render the web pages from the HTTP requests we'll make on the cloud.
 Once a page is rendered the response is returned as HTML.
+- **Rapid API platform:** this platform will help manage our API calls to the cloud phantomjs platform and also provide an interface that shows execution statistics.

 ## Build flow